GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 ## Duplicating the post

-With the **Multiple Query Execution** extension, we are able to export the post's data items, and inject them again into another query in the same GraphQL document.
+With the **Multiple Query Execution** extension, we are able to export the post's data items, and inject them again into another `query` or `mutation` in the same GraphQL document.

+The following query creates a pipeline of two operations in the GraphQL document (`GetPostAndExportData` and `DuplicatePost`), which can share data with each other:

+- `DuplicatePost` indicates to execute `GetPostAndExportData` first, via directive `@depends`
+- `GetPostAndExportData` exports data via directive `@export` into dynamic variables
-This query will first retrieve and export the post's data via `GetPostAndExportData`, and inject these as input into the `createPost` mutation in `DuplicatePost`:
+- `DuplicatePost` then reads the dynamic variables, and inputs them into the `createPost` mutation

 ```graphql
 query GetPostAndExportData($postId: ID!) {